Kirosamurai/RISCV-32I-Implementation/README.md

 1. Register File: Array of unsigned 32bit int values of size 32
 2. PC: Starts at 0x0 at start of program
 3. Memory: Array of unsigned 32bit int values of size 1024(for now)
-4. Instruction Memory: .mc file consiting of instructions in hex form
+4. Instruction Memory: .mc file consisting of instructions in hex form
 5. Decoder: Extracts information from instruction
 6. Control Unit: Implemented using switch-case functionality of C++